FAQs

 +-

 The SHARE target population consists of all persons aged 50 years and over at the time of sampling who have their regular domicile in the respective SHARE country.
 A person is excluded if she or he is incarcerated, hospitalized or out of the country during the entire survey period, unable to speak the country’s language(s) or has moved to an unknown address.
 In Wave 1 all household members born 1954 or earlier, are eligible for an interview.
-Starting in the second wave, for new countries or refreshment samples, there is only one selected respondent per household who has to be born 1956 or earlier in wave 2, 1960 or earlier in wave 4, 1962 or earlier in wave 5, 1964 or earlier in wave 6, and 1966 or earlier in wave 7.
+Starting in the second wave, for new countries or refreshment samples, there is only one selected respondent per household who has to be born 1956 or earlier in wave 2, 1960 or earlier in wave 4, 1962 or earlier in wave 5, 1964 or earlier in wave 6, 1966 or earlier in wave 7, 1969 or earlier in wave 8, and 1971 or earlier in wave 9.
 In addition – in all waves – current partners living in the same household are interviewed regardless of their age.

 All SHARE respondents who were interviewed in any previous wave are part of the longitudinal sample.
 If they have a new partner living in the household, the new partner is eligible for an interview as well, regardless of age.
 Age eligible respondents who participated are traced and re-interviewed if they move within the country and end-of-life interviews are conducted if they decease.
 Younger partners, new partners and partners who never participated in SHARE will not be traced and are not eligible for an end-of-life interview.